Restoring with a Dental Implant and Crown vs. a Dental Bridge

 Advancements in dentistry have provided our patients with choices.
 We are excited to share options with our patients and discuss the benefits of each specific to their needs.
-When a patient is missing a tooth, we can discuss restoring the tooth with a dental bridge or an implant that is covered with a crown.
+When a patient is missing a tooth, we can discuss restoring the tooth with a dental bridge or an dental implant that is covered with a dental crown.
 Both options come with the benefits of a restored tooth, we can help you decide which option is best for you.

 Missing teeth can be problematic for your oral health.
 Even a single missing tooth can lead to shifting of neighboring teeth, changes to what you can chew, unbalanced chewing, and atrophy to your bone.
 We can stop these problems with a dental prosthetic.
 Deciding which prosthetic is right for you can be dependent on time and money.
 Our team at Premier Dental is happy to help you navigate the decision process.